 The outside area contains a display of various vehicles and weapons that were used during the war.
 And the ground floor has a display of anti-war posters and memorabilia.
 As you climb up the stairs, the museum gets more interesting as well as more difficult to see.

 Photos of the aftereffects of the chemical Agent Orange that was dropped all over Vietnam are incredibly sad and overwhelming.
 Disabilities that have resulted due to exposure to the chemical have passed down several generations.
-The Requiem Exhibition of photos of journalists who were killed during the conflict
+The Requiem exhibition of photos of journalists who were killed during the conflict is also heartbreaking.

 Entrance Fee: 40,000 VND per person